PRESERVE: Prefetching Model Weights and KV-Cache in Distributed LLM Serving: Proposed Method

 In the previous section, we argued that memory-bandwidth bottlenecks and communication overheads are the two most significant obstacles to the scalability and performance in distributed LLM inference systems.
 For this reason, in this section, we propose a method that prefetches the model weights and KV-cache from HBM memory to L2 cache and overlaps prefetching with communication in order to hide the latency of communication with memory operations.

-\paragraph{Vanilla execution} Figure \ref{fig:timeline} illustrates the timeline of a decode stage of LLM inference with and without the proposed method.
-In vanilla execution (top-half of the figure), the query (denoted as $W_q$), key, and value linear projections of the attention layers have a data dependency with the preceding allreduce operation, as they need to wait for the reduction of the activations from the previous layer.
-Similarly, the gate (denoted as $W_G$) and up (denoted as $W_U$) projections of the MLP layers have also a data dependency with the preceding allreduce operation.
+\paragraph{Vanilla execution} In vanilla execution, the query, key, and value linear projections of the attention layers have a data dependency with the preceding allreduce operation, as they need to wait for the reduction of the activations from the previous layer.
+Similarly, the gate and up projections of the MLP layers also have a data dependency on the preceding allreduce operation.
 As a result, modern ML frameworks (e.g., Pytorch) execute these operations sequentially in a single stream.
 Unfortunately, the devices remain idle while waiting for allreduce operations, leading to underutilization and long latencies.

-\paragraph{Execution with the proposed method} While the linear projections need to wait for allreduce operations due to the data dependencies on activations, their weights are read-only, so they do not have any dependencies with the preceding operations.
-Similarly, the $K$ and $V$ caches in the $QK^T$ and $SV$ calculations of the self-attention layers are also read-only in the decode stage, except the last entry that is updated based on the key and value that are calculated in the preceding linear projections.
+\paragraph{Execution with the proposed method} While the linear projections need to wait for allreduce operations due to data dependencies on activations, their weights are read-only, so they do not have any dependencies with the preceding operations.
+Similarly, the $K$ and $V$ caches in the $QK^T$ and $SV$ calculations of the self-attention layers are also read-only in the decode stage, except for the last entry, which is updated based on the key and value calculated in the preceding linear projections.
 Therefore, the weights and the KV caches can be prefetched before performing the forward pass of these layers.

-The bottom-half of the Fig.\ref{fig:timeline} illustrates how the proposed method works.
-In a parallel stream to the main one (denoted as \textit{prefetch stream} in Fig.\ref{fig:timeline}), devices start prefetching the weights and KV-cache while waiting for the allreduce operations.
-As a result, the forward pass of the linear projections and the self-attention take shorter, as the weights and KV-cache are hit and quickly read from the L2 cache of these devices.
-Consequently, the compute resources are better utilized and the execution time of the each decode layer is shortened.
+With the proposed method, devices start prefetching the weights and KV-cache in a parallel stream from off-chip HBM memory to on-chip buffers (e.g., L2 cache) while waiting for the allreduce operations.
+When the allreduce operation is completed and the device is ready to execute the next layers, the weights and KV-cache are already fetched to the L2 cache, which typically provides 5-10$\times$ higher bandwidth than off-chip HBM memories.
+As a result, the forward pass of the linear projections and the self-attention takes much shorter, improving resource utilization and speeding up the decode phase.

 \paragraph{L2 capacity requirements} The proposed method requires AI accelerators to store the prefetched weights and KV-cache of the subsequent layers in their on-chip memory, which is typically the L2 cache.
 If the L2 cache size of the accelerators is not sufficient to store the weights and KV-cache, the prefetched data would be evicted and the effectiveness of the proposed method would be reduced.
 Therefore, the AI accelerators should have enough L2 cache size to store all the weights and KV-cache of the layers between the allreduce operations.